All right, let’s get into making

 because you love it so much,

-but your wife and kids
+but your kids

 won’t stop talking